karam86/git_sess_upgrad/README.md

 # git_sess_upgrad
-Live session on git and github on upgrad
+Live session on git and github on upgrad.
+It is a sesson for cohort MLG C3.